 Holy Family School’s Deputy Principal, Angela is the Staff Representative on the Board, and with previous BOT experience she “brings a voice for the staff and passion for students and their learning.”
 Her goal is “to continue to support the vision of the school and to support the growth in all areas of the school.”

-Angela has been teaching for 15 years, and in management roles for the last 11.
+Angela has been teaching for the past 20 years and has been in leadership positions in schools for about 15 of these.
 She says “I love the family feel of HFS; the care that staff and students have for each other right across the school.
 We are a great team and everyone has the child's best interest at heart.
 I love the opportunities that we provide for our students and the very supportive parent community.”

-Raised in Dunedin, Angela moved to Cromwell 12 years ago.
-She is married to Blair and they have two daughters, Scarlett (five) and Greta (two).
+She is married to Blair and they have two daughters, Scarlett and Greta who both attend Holy Family.
 In her free time she plays squash, gets out walking and delights in spending time with her young family.

 I grew up on a Dunback sheep and beef farm and attended St Kevin’s College before doing my electrical apprenticeship at Oceana Golds, Macraes Mine Operation.